snajd/appcontrol/docs/labs/module_1/lab1.md

 4. Now open Event Viewer and take a look at the `Microsoft-Windows-CodeIntegrity/Operational` log (Applications and Services Logs > Microsoft > Windows > CodeIntegrity > Operational).
 5. Look at all events with the 3099 event id and verify that we get a log event each time a policy is applied or refreshed.
 Also note that the name of the policy is written to the event log.
-6. Run msinfo32.exe and scroll down to the Windows Defender Application Control lines at the bottom.
+6. Run msinfo32.exe and scroll down to the App Control for Business or Windows Defender Application Control lines at the bottom.

 When you have examined the built in policies, move on to the next lab.